 The Department of Politics and International Relations at Royal Holloway, University of London was founded in August 2004, following strategic investment by the College.
 It quickly expanded and is now an established centre of teaching and research excellence in the UK.
 We are a vibrant department with a diverse and very active student body, and are located in Royal Holloway's prestigious Founder's Building.
 We warmly invite you to join us.

-We offer a range of undergraduate degrees, including Joint Honours programmes with Economics, Geography, History, and Philosophy, and now also offer a Politics, Philosophy and Economics (PPE) degree.
-At Masters level we offer a range of programmes including International Relations, Media, Power, and Public Affairs, Transnational Security Studies and Geopolitics and Security (co-taught with the Department of Geography).
+We offer a range of undergraduate degrees, including Joint Honours programmes with Economics, Geography, History, and Philosophy, as well as a Politics, Philosophy and Economics (PPE) degree.
+At Masters level, we offer a range of programmes including International Relations, International Public Policy; Media, Power, and Public Affairs; Politics of Developing Areas; Elections, Campaigns, and Democracy; International Security Studies, and Contemporary Political Theory.
 The Department has a strong and growing MPhil/PhD programme, and our recent research students have gone on to exciting and successful careers, including research and lecturing positions at Sussex, Edinburgh, Sydney, and the London School of Economics.
-The Department has ESRC recognition through its participation in the Southeast Doctoral Training Centre, and offers ESRC and other scholarships to highly qualified research students.
+The Department has ESRC recognition through its participation in the South-east Network for Social Sciences (SENSS), and offers ESRC and other scholarships to highly qualified research students.

-Our research explores cutting-edge areas of the discipline, and is supported through five research units: the Centre for European Politics, the Centre for Global and Transnational Politics, the New Political Communication Unit, the Youth Politics Unit, and the Contemporary Political Theory Research Group.
+Our research explores cutting-edge areas of the discipline, and is supported through six research units: the Centre for Politics in Africa, Asia, and the Middle East; the Centre for European Politics, the Centre for International Public Policy, the Contemporary Political Theory Research Group, the Elections and Democracy Unit, and the New Political Communication Unit.

-In both our teaching and research, the Department focuses on political life at the global, the national and the local levels, and the way these interact to shape society, culture and economics.
+In both its teaching and research, the Department focuses on political life at the global, the national and the local levels, and the way these interact to shape society, culture and economics.
 Our different approaches complement and enrich one another, and this is reflected in the way in which our degree programmes are designed and taught.
-The research and teaching offered is of the highest quality.
+In both our research and teaching, we strive to achieve the highest standards of excellence.

 Former Heads of Department